Moustached tamarin

 The moustached tamarin (Saguinus mystax) is a New World monkey and a species of tamarin.
 The moustached tamarin is named for the lack of coloring in the facial hair surrounding their mouth, appearing similar to a moustache.
-As with all New World monkeys, the moustached tamarin is found only in areas of Central and South America.
+As with most New World monkeys, the moustached tamarin is found only in areas of South America.

 Taxonomy

 There are 3 subspecies of the moustached tamarin: